kumahq/kuma-website/docs/docs/dev/policies/mesh-trace.md

 ## Targeting parts of the infrastructure

-With a lot of traffic going through the system, a valid use case is to target specific set of microservices that are part of a main request path (e.g. a process of buying an item in an e-commerce application).
+While most commonly we want all the traces to be sent to the same tracing backend, we can target parts of a `Mesh` by using finer-grained `targetRef` and a designated backend to trace different paths of our service traffic.

-You can achieve that by using a more specific `targetRef` and (if needed) a separate backend.
+This is especially useful when we want traces to never leave a world region, or a cloud, for example.